josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 ## Memory management

-Godot implements reference counting to free certain instances that are no longer used, instead of a garbage collector, or requiring purely manual management.
+Xogot implements reference counting to free certain instances that are no longer used, instead of a garbage collector, or requiring purely manual management.
 Any instance of the [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html#class-refcounted) class (or any class that inherits it, such as [Resource](https://docs.godotengine.org/en/stable/classes/class_resource.html#class-resource)) will be freed automatically when no longer